digitallawyer/openlegaldictionary/_definitions/stellionatus.md

 ---
 title: Stellionatus
 permalink: "/definitions/stellionatus.html"
-body: Lat In the civil law.
+body: Lat in the civil law.
 A general name for any kind of fraud not falling under any specific class.
 But the term is chiefly applied to fraud practiced in the sale or pledging of property; as, selling the same property to two different persons, selling another’s property as one's own, plac-ing a second mortgage on property